code-not-found/code-not-found.github.io/_posts/jms/2014-10-16-jms-hello-world-activemq-maven.md

     <img src="{{ site.url }}/assets/images/posts/jms/jms-api-programming-model.png" alt="jms api programming model">
 </figure>

 The basic building blocks of the JMS API programming model are shown above.
-At the top we have the `ConnectionFactory` object which is the object a client uses to create a connection to a JMS provider.
+At the top, we have the `ConnectionFactory` object which is the object a client uses to create a connection to a JMS provider.
 A connection factory encapsulates a set of connection configuration parameters like for example the broker URL.
 A connection factory is a JMS administered object that is typically created by an administrator and later used by JMS clients.

 When you have a `ConnectionFactory` object, you can use it to create a connection.
 A `Connection` object encapsulates a virtual connection with a JMS provider.
 For example, a connection could represent an open TCP/IP socket between a client and a provider service daemon.
 Before an application completes, it must close any connections that were created.
 Failure to close a connection can cause resources not to be released by the JMS provider.